jdoleary/Spellmasons/TasksCurrent.md

 ## Tasks

-- after spells are done animating, check if it should show the spell projection again
 - add unit description to tooltip
 - make tooltip update constantly so it gets current health when it changes